pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: A lot of issues today, mainly with icons not showing up and then suddenly deciding to show up (???), but I finished a bootstrap image gallery tutorial and grew a little.
 Also, learned that spaces in filenames are a no-no.

 **Thoughts:** Time flies when you're struggling.

+### Day 23: June 25, 2019, Tuesday

+**Today's Progress**: Finished the Bootstrap 3 section of the Udemy Web Developer Bootcamp.

+**Thoughts:** Easy peasy.
+But I'll need to review this stuff, of course.